 Instructions

-• Roll up tortillas; wrap in plastic wrap and refrigerate overnight.
-Slice into 1/4-inch slices before serving.
+- Tightly roll up each tortilla.
+Wrap each rolled tortilla tightly in plastic wrap and refrigerate overnight.
+Use a sharp knife to cut the tortillas into 1/4-inch slices before serving.

 Video